xamarinhq/app-myshoppe/README.md

-# My Shoppe - Connect with your customers
+# My Shoppe - Connect with your consumers

 Cross-platform Xamarin.Forms sample application template enabling you to easily connect with your customers and manage your stores.
 All powered by [Xamarin](http://www.xamarin.com) and [Xamarin.Forms](http://www.xamarin.com/forms) with a powerful Azure Mobile Apps backend with 100% shared code across iOS, Android, and Windows Phone.